OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-devlab-4/README.MD

 2. Add the OpenLiberty Guides group

 Once your Quicklab repository has been created navigate to it on Gitlab and select the "Members" tab.
 From here select the "Invite Group" tab and invite the "[OpenLiberty Guides](https://gitlab.com/openliberty-guides)" group as a `maintainer`.
-If you are not yet a member of the OpenLiberty Guides group then tag @ryan-storey, @jamiecoleman92, or @gkwan-ibm on Github.
+If you are not yet a member of the OpenLiberty Guides group then tag @gkwan-ibm, @jamiecoleman92, or @jakub-pomykala on Github.

 3. Add the repository names to the `mirror.yml` file